 So, these types of accounts are suitable if you are not into importing or exporting goods or services and your business is limited to the boundaries of countries.

 But, if you are importing or exporting goods or involved in a foreign financial transaction, you have to follow laws related to foreign exchange.

-Purchase or sale of whether goods or shares in India must be undertaken through bank accounts that are permitted to route the transaction under the Foreign Exchange Management Act, 1991 (FEMA).
+Purchase or sale of goods or shares in India must be undertaken through bank accounts that are permitted to route the transaction under the Foreign Exchange Management Act, 1991 (FEMA).

 You must consider the following points before opening any bank account in India:

-An Exchange Earner�s Foreign Currency (EEFC) Account can be opened for keep foreign exchange.
-Exporters can hold the proceeds in foreign exchange instead of converting it which definitely save the transaction cost.
-But you can�t hold the foreign currency in this account infinitely.
+An Exchange Earners Foreign Currency (EEFC) Account can be opened to keep foreign exchange.
+Exporters can hold the proceeds in foreign exchange instead of converting them, saving the transaction cost.
+But you cant hold the foreign currency in this account infinitely.

-EEFC account is like a current account, therefore, no interest is payable on its balance.
+EEFC account is like a current account.
+Therefore, no interest is payable on its balance.

 A non-resident can open a Non-resident Ordinary account Rupee Account (NRO account).
-This is rupee account.
+This is a rupee account.
 This account can be used for investing in Indian companies to invest in Indian companies and making other payments in India.
 But, all these transactions must be done as per rules and regulations made in this regard by RBI.